• Home

 Managing the risks of transport activities (Principal Contractor)

 As a principal contractor, your responsibilities extend beyond the site gate.
-Heavy vehicle movements, deliveries, and material transport, such as those handled by Beck's Transport, are integral to your operations, along with the associated risks.
+Heavy vehicle movements, deliveries, and material transport, are integral to your operations, along with the associated risks.
 Under the Chain of Responsibility (CoR) and Work Health and Safety (WHS) laws, principal contractors must ensure that transport activities are meticulously planned, monitored, and controlled to prevent issues like fatigue, overloading, poor load restraint, or unsafe scheduling.
-For those operating in Canberra, obtaining a HR licence canberra or a truck licence canberra is essential for compliance and safety.

 Taking a proactive approach reduces the likelihood of accidents, regulatory breaches, and costly project delays.
 By embedding safe transport practices into site management, you protect your workforce, subcontractors, and the wider community while fulfilling your legal and contractual obligations.